 - Technical Data from the following parties:

-- website analytics providers based outside the EU;
+- website analytics providers based outside the EEA;

-- parking management equipment providers based inside the EU;
+- parking management equipment providers based inside the EEA;

 - Technical Data from the following parties: